AndroidMontreal/wtmmontreal/README.md

 ## Updating Data

-The data for the event, speakers, schedule, sponsors, team, and communities are stored in JSON files within the `src/locales` and `src/data` directories.
+The data for the event, speakers, schedule, sponsors, team, and communities are stored in JSON files within the `src/locales` directory.
 You can update these files to change the content displayed on the website.
+The folders, `en` and `fr`, represents English and French language locales.
+Changing files in either of the locale folders will update content for that particular version on the website.

 ### Using GitHub Codespaces